 Laguna Esmeralda, Tierra del Fuego, Ushuaia

-If you’d love to stretch your legs on your first day in Ushuaia, this is without a doubt the first place you should visit.
-The Martial Glacier is a two-hour (one way) walk out of town and makes for a startling highlight, especially if you’ve never seen a glacier before.
-All up, expect this medium-difficulty hike to take half a day, and don’t forget to stop for a delicious submarino (the local hot chocolate drink that’s to die for) on the way back at our favourite café, La Cabana.
+If you’d love to stretch your legs on your first day in Ushuaia, this is the first place you should visit.
+The Martial Glacier is a two-hour (one-way) hike out of town and makes for a startling highlight, especially if you've never seen a glacier before.
+The medium-difficulty hike takes half a day, and don’t forget to stop for a delicious submarino (the local hot chocolate drink that’s to die for) at our favourite café, La Cabaña Tea House, on your way back to town.

 Glacier Martial, Ushuaia